 Working in partnership

-Connected Communities Schools operate as hubs for the delivery of services to students that support their educational, health and wellbeing needs.
+Connected Communities Schools operate as hubs for the delivery of government and non-government services which support the educational, health and wellbeing needs of students and their families.

 Schools work with key community organisations and Aboriginal community leaders to ensure there is strong support for the voice of the Aboriginal community and that Aboriginal language and cultural programs reflect local cultural contexts.